Prescriptions

 If you have questions about your medicine, your local pharmacists can answer these.

-You can find where your local pharmacy is by using the Find a Pharmacy service here.
+You can find where your local pharmacy is, when it is open and other details by using the Find a Pharmacy service here.

 They can also answer questions on medicines you can buy from them without a prescription.